Vines’ Happy Place

-Vinification notes: This wine is whole cluster fermented in large foudre, using only indigenous yeast.
-It spends about 11 months in elevage in foudre and is racked once in spring.
-Sulfur is never added to this wine and it is unfiltered.
+Vinification notes: The grapes are hand-harvested and whole-cluster fermented in large foudre, using only indigenous yeast.
+It spends about 11 months in foudre and is racked once in spring.
+Sulfur is never added to this wine and it is unfined and unfiltered.

-Varieties: Pinot Noir, Pinot Gris, Pinot Blanc, Pinot Auexerrois, Pinot Beurrot
+Varieties: fieldblend of Pinot Noir, Pinot Gris, Pinot Blanc, Pinot Auxerrois, Pinot Beurot

 Yield: 35 hl/ha

-Viniﬁcation: Field blended grapes are hand harvested, de-stemmed and pressed to ferment in large Alsatian foudre.
-Zero suflur added, unfined, unfiltered.
+Viniﬁcation: The grapes are hand-harvested, de-stemmed and pressed to ferment together in large Alsatian oak vats (foudres).
+Zero sulfur added, unfined, unfiltered.

 Sylvaner— Back to the top

-All grapes are hand-harvested in October and undergo a long slow press.
-The juice sees low-temperature fermentation and the wine is aged in 100-year-old barrels on fine lees for 11 months.
-No chemical yeast is added to the wine, and the wine is bottled without filtration.
-All wines are held at the vineyard until Christian Binner decides that they are ready for release.
+Vinification Method: the grapes are hand-harvested and undergo a long slow press.
+The juice sees low-temperature fermentation and the wine is aged in 100-year-old barrels on fine lees for 11 months in Christian’s bioclimatic cellar.
+No chemical yeast is added to the wine, and the wine is bottled without filtration, fining or sulfur addition.

 Si Rose— Back to the top